YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can You Trust Hair Transplant Before and After Photos?

-But as a hair transplant surgeon, I have learned to look at these images with more caution.
+That is exactly why the image needs context.
 A photograph can show a good result, but it can also hide weak density, donor damage, poor angles, future hair loss, and a hairline that looks better on a screen than it does in daily life.
+Before a wedding or major photo date, this matters because a beautiful 12-month result does not show how that patient looked at month 4 or month 6.

-This does not mean every clinic photo is misleading.
+Do not read this as every clinic photograph is misleading.
 Many results are genuine, and a good photograph can help patients understand what is possible.

 Why can a hair transplant photo look better than real life?